rahulshw/IISERB-login-client/README.md

 ## How to use
 1. Clone this repo and cd to this directory
+2. run `pip install -r requirements.txt`
-2. run `python login.py` and enter the username and password as prompted.
+3. run `python login.py` and enter the username and password as prompted.
 You can also use command line options for this, check `python login.py --help` for that

 #### Note
 This client is useful for connecting to the wifi named: iiserb.